ThatJammyDodger/thatjammydodger.github.io/_posts/2024-10-11-new-uni-life.markdown

 toc: false
 ---

-Settling into the UK and Europe's \#1[^1] university for a pretty fun course...
+Settling into the UK and Europe's \#1 university for a pretty fun course...(see [^1])

 ## Imperial
 Now, aside from their massive rebrand, Imperial is an astonishing university from my perspective.
-It's the only one in the country that focusses on **real subjects**.
+It's the only one in the country that focusses exclusively on **real subjects**.
 Take that Oxbridge (just kidding 😂), but to be fair we do need more STEM exlusive unis around here...

 My accommodation is a bit far away, but in fairness it wasn't really sustainable for me, as a student, to live in Central London.